Mukulyadav2004/GSoC-proposal/proposal.md

 The desired outcome is to position data.table as an even more powerful and efficient tool within the R ecosystem, building upon its already strong foundation.
 The project's success will be measured by improved performance, reduced user friction, and increased community engagement.

+### TEST
-### My Contributions So Far
+### For test qualification , there we have to merege 1 pr , so below are my Contributions So Far

 I've already made several contributions to data.table, with four pull requests successfully merged.
-I'm also actively working on other improvements.
+I'm also actively working on other improvements, one is ready to review an dworking on others.
 Here's a quick overview of each merged pull request:

 #### PR #6816: Fixes Index Printing